reeshuffled/reeshuffled.github.io/_posts/2022-05-05-My-CS-Degree-In-A-Nutshell.md

 ---
 layout: article
-categories: Articles
-tags: ["College"]
+tags:
+- College
-title: "My CS Degree in a Nutshell"
+title: My CS Degree in a Nutshell
 slug: cs-nutshell
-description: "A retrospective at all the courses I took at UMBC for my Computer Science B.S."
+description: A retrospective at all the courses I took at UMBC for my Computer Science B.S.
+category: Garden
 ---

 I did a Computer Science B.S. at UMBC.
 I did not do a track, so this is a very standard formula for a CS degree at most universities.
 Each school has a different balance of theory and application for classes, and some CS departments lean a bit more into Electrical Engineering to allow their students to a solid understanding of the inner workings of a computer.